luanteylo/hads_/README.md

 [ec2]
 image_id = 	<ami-id>

-:warining: Do not forget to terminate the VM when the image is finally created.
+:warning: Do not forget to terminate the VM when the image is finally created.

-## HANDS ON: Running the synthetic application
+## Running the synthetic application

 After all the installation steps, we can check if HADS can execute applications in the cloud by testing the execution of the synthetic application available in `bin/example/`

-The default `setup.cfg` is already setup to execute the syntehtic application.
+The default `setup.cfg` is already set up to execute the synthetic application.
 Otherwise, the following tags need to be defined:

 ```
+[docker]
+docker_image = synthetic

 [input]
 path = $HADS_PATH/input/example/
 job_file = job.json